 "The Society and its network of chapters nationwide promote research, educate, advocate on critical issues, and organize a wide range of programs."

 NRHA publishes the Journal of Rural Health.
 Their site includes networking, continuing education, best practices guidelines, and other professional resources.

 Partners in Information Access for the Public Health Workforce

 This collaboration of U.S. government agencies, public health organizations and health sciences libraries aims to "link the Public Health Workforce to Information for Improved Practice."
-Their site has useful current public health information, including: health promotion; literature and guidelines; health data, tools, and statistics; continuing education and training; conferences; legislation; e-mail lists; public health news; grants and funding; jobs; and more.
-The site is searchable.
+Their site has useful current public health information, including: health promotion and health education; literature and guidelines; health data, tools, and statistics; education and training; conferences; legislation and policy; directories of people and organizations; public health news; grants and funding; jobs; and more.

-Public Health Information and Data: A Training Manual (2004) "supports instruction provided to members of the public health workforce on issues related to information access and management.
-The manual's chapters include:
+Public Health Information and Data Tutorial (2013) supports instruction provided to members of the public health workforce on issues related to information access and management.
+The tutorial's learning objectives are:

 Public Health Foundation

 "PHF is a national, non-profit organization, is dedicated to supporting, convening, and advancing efforts of local, state, and federal public health agencies and systems to promote and protect the health of people living within their respective jurisdictions."

 National Public Health Performance Standards Program: Online Resource Center

 NPHPSP is designed to help communities assess, understand and improve public health system performance.
 This database is searchable by the essential public health Service, model Standard, and keyword.
 Relevant URLs that take you directly to the tools and resources mentioned are provided.